 If you are creating a logical interface, select which type of interface you want to create.
 For information about logical interface types, see About FortiVoice logical interfaces.

 - VLAN: If you want to create a VLAN subinterface, select the interface for which you want to create the subinterface.
 Then specify a VLAN ID.
 Valid VLAN ID numbers are from 1 to 4094, while 0 is used for high priority frames, and 4095 is reserved.

-- Redundant: If you want to create a redundant interface, select the interface members from the available interfaces.
+- Redundant: If you want to create a redundant interface, click + in the Interface Member field to add interface members.
 Usually, you need to include two or more interfaces as the redundant interface members.

 - Loopback: If you want to add a loopback interface, select the Loopback type and the interface name will be automatically reset to “loopback”.
 You can only add one loopback interface on the FortiVoice unit.

 - Manual: Select to enter the IP address or IPv6 address and netmask for the network interface in IP/Netmask or IPv6/Netmask.

 - DHCP: Select and click Update request to retrieve a dynamic IP address using DHCP.

 Enable protocols that this network interface should accept for connections to the FortiVoice unit itself.
 (These options do not affect connections that will travel through the FortiVoice unit.)

 - HTTPS: Enable to allow secure HTTPS connections to the web‑based manager, and extension user account through this network interface.

 - HTTP: Enable to allow HTTP connections to the web‑based manager, and extension user account through this network interface.

 - PING: Enable to allow ICMP ECHO (ping) responses from this network interface.